British Lion Films: Alexander Korda

 Korda joined with British Lion in 1945.
 He sold his shares in United Artists to buy into the company.
 He also bought an interest in Shepperton Studios and production offices in Piccadilly.

 British Lion distributed films made by Korda's London Films.
 He signed three production groups to make films for the company: Herbert Wilcox and Anna Neagle, Anthony Kimmins and Edward Black.

 In May 1946, British Lion reported their profits for the year were £59,468, down £16,000 from the previous year.
 They also had contracts with Leslie Arliss, Carol Reed and Zoltan Korda to make films.
 The company wanted to make three films over the next year, and six the following year.
 In 1947, the company reported a profit of £225,455.

 Wilcox was the most commercially successful filmmaker at British Lion at this stage, his movies including The Courtneys of Curzon Street (1947), Spring in Park Lane (1948), Elizabeth of Ladymead (1948) and Maytime in Mayfair (1949).

-Black had been enormously successful at Gainsborough Pictures but died after only making one film for British Lion, Bonnie Prince Charlie (1948), directed by Kimmings, which was a huge flop.
+Black had been enormously successful at Gainsborough Pictures but died after only making one film for British Lion, Bonnie Prince Charlie (1948), directed by Kimmins, which was a huge flop.

 Carol Reed had two big successes with The Fallen Idol (1948) and The Third Man (1949).
 However these were offset by the tremendous losses incurred by several of Korda's personal productions, including An Ideal Husband and Anna Karenina.
 Korda borrowed £250,000 from British Electric Traction.